HOW SHOULD YOU HANDLE EMOTIONAL ABUSE IN MARRIAGE & RELATIONSHIPS?

-Emotional abuse in marriage is unfortunately more common than people would want to think and is also equally as challenging to decide just how to address it and with whom.
+Emotional abuse in marriage & relationships is unfortunately more common than people would want to think and is also equally as challenging to decide just how to address it and with whom.
 Most times when two people get married for the first time they expect their partners to love on them and to allow them to make decisions that bring the greatest level of satisfaction to them.
 They both expect to be able to do whatever they want to do that will bring them the greatest level of enjoyment.
 Often times shortly after the wedding (and some times longer) one of the spouses will usually place demands to make most of the decisions in the marriage and begin to control and manipulate the other spouse who usually has more of a giving heart.
 Over time it begins to cause the spouse who is being controlled to feel less valued, dominated and no longer feel loved.
 The more demanding spouse wants even more control, will behave very proudly and talk more condescending with disrespect to their mate.
 Eventually the controlled spouse will feel sick to their stomachs frequently because of the consistent arguments (usually because after hundreds of arguments over the least little thing – they know what is coming…the tones, escalated voices, hatred.)
 Unfortunately being emotionally abused quickens the process of physical sickness, chronic illnesses, disease and can even cause early death after enduring significant emotional abuse year after year.
 If the victimized spouse is a Christian they will usually reach out to their local pastor / church / or books for help to try and save the marriage.

 The reason most people struggle in their marriages is because of how they were wounded when they were younger.
 When we get hurt by our fathers, mothers, step parents, siblings, relatives, neighbors, friends, and people in general (including any time we have been affected sexually – touched, “play doctor”, molested, raped, viewed pornography) we will have thoughts that will remind us of those wounds and injustices that will cause us to have anger for those who hurt us.
 Thousands of times every day – up to 50-60,000 thoughts of which 80% are negative – according to the National Science Foundation study in 2005 – we will have thoughts come to our minds.
 We get thoughts from three places.
 Our own thoughts, thoughts from the enemy (demonic spirits) and thoughts from the Lord or Holy Spirit.
 Any thought that is brought to us which is based on a lie or will hurt us – usually comes from demons (whether you have asked Jesus into your heart or not).
 Our soul is comprised of our mind (thoughts), will (free wills to choose) and emotions.
 When our souls have been hurt when younger – we develop an alternate personality which is comprised of demons that cause us to trigger into a person we are not usually.
 Until we ask Jesus to come heal those wounds – we will continue to trigger and behave in anger, feel rejected, be easily jealous, have escalated tones and talk on and on for hours in angry, aggressive ways.
 That is why people can change from being a calm, loving person to an angry aggressive person.
 Some would call this passive / aggressive behavior and it could develop into what is called Narcissistic Personality Disorder.